10 Must-Have Family Board Games

 1. Ticket to Ride – Strategic fun

-Ticket to RideTicket to Ride is a fantastic family board game that’s great for people of all ages.
-Players compete to build train routes on the board and earn points based on the length and destinations.
+Ticket to RideTicket to Ride is a fantastic family board game that’s great for players of all ages.
+Players compete to build train routes and earn points based on the length and destinations.
 We love that it has a good balance of strategy and luck and is simple to learn and play.
 Learning to plan your route based on your cards and knowing when to block others are the keys to a good strategy.
-There are different versions to choose from – we like the Europe version the best.
+There are many different versions to choose from – we still like the Ticket to Ride: Europe version the best.
 But any version is a must-have.

 See our full review of Ticket to Ride: Europe.